 If you've already had success on a pro-am Tournament Trail, have the skills to compete both on and off the water and are ready to commit to a career change, then maybe it is time to move up to the EverStart Series or the FLW Tour.
 Many anglers, like Walker and Bolton, made similar moves with great success.

-About 15 years ago, a young Michigan angler took an interest in tournament bass fishing.
+Years ago, a young Michigan angler took an interest in tournament bass fishing.
 He entered his first local fishing contest using a small aluminum boat with tiller steering and a 15-horsepower outboard motor.

-While the boat and motor were small by today's standards, that tin boat launched the professional bass fishing career of one of today's hottest Wal-Mart FLW Tour stars - David Walker of Cannon, Kentucky.
+While the boat and motor were small by today's standards, that tin boat launched the professional bass fishing career of one of today's hottest FLW Tour stars - David Walker of Cannon, Kentucky.

 "I had no idea what I was doing.
 I fished the tournament and did terrible," Walker recalls.
 "But I liked it, and I said 'I'm going to figure out how to do that.'"